jrebacz/NppGraphViz/README.md

 # Features
 * Hit the F9 key to preview or refresh your current tab's document with a selected GraphViz program (e.g. dot.exe).
 * Save the image with any of GraphViz's supported file types.
+* Zooming and dragging.
+The mouse wheel adjusts the zoom.
+Holding down the left or right mouse button allows dragging the preview image.
+The middle mouse button resets the preview.

 # Example
 Suppose you have this text in Notepad++: